School Sports a Fresh Front in State Battles Over Transgender Students' Rights

 In Congress, former U.S. Rep. Tulsi Gabbard, D-Hawaii, filed a “Protect Women’s Sports Act” last year.
 A group of Republican representatives introduced a similar bill Jan.
 21.

 LGBTQ student advocates say transgender girls don’t have an inherent advantage over their cisgender peers.
-There are variations in factors like muscle mass and natural testosterone levels among cisgender women, and one of the cisgender plantiffs in the Connecticut case has repeatedly beat one of her transgender competitors, they argue.
+There are variations in factors like muscle mass and natural testosterone levels among cisgender women, they argue.

 Some transgender girls also take hormone blockers to pause the effects of puberty, but advocacy groups say such treatment should not be a prerequisite for participation in sports because it can be costly and inaccessible to some students.